🆚 Open Graph vs. XFN

 Determined by the number of sites detected from each country.

-Open Graph is more popular in the United States, Germany, and the United Kingdom, while XFN is more popular in Bhutan, Malawi, and Lesotho.
+Open Graph is more popular in the United States, Germany, and the United Kingdom, while XFN is more popular in Bhutan and the Central African Republic.

 United States